bluesky-social/cookbook/go-repo-export/README.md

 This is a small helper utility to download atproto repositories as a CAR file, and then unpack contents to JSON files in a directory.

+This code was written in 2024 and was intended to demonstrate how the resolution and download mechanics work, for Go developers learning about atproto.
+Check out the [`goat`](https://github.com/bluesky-social/indigo/tree/main/cmd/goat) command line tool, which does the same thing and is actively maintained.

 ## Install

 You need the Go programming language toolchain installed: <https://go.dev/doc/install>